 - Statistical Theory.
 This is an "in-class" exam which the students have 6 hours to complete.
-During that time, examinees may refer to books and notes but will not have access to a computer or the Internet.
-At the discretion of the Examination Committee, the Theory portion may include a take-home component. - Data Analysis.
-This is a "take-home" format exam with a 4-day time limit requiring a written report focusing on the analysis of a data set or another applied statistical problem.
-The exam will include 2 or 3 problems, each of which will typically have a corresponding data set, and each student must choose 1 problem to solve.
-The questions will be open-ended, requiring the examinee to analyze the data in an appropriate way and draw conclusions about the scientific questions of interest.
-Each examinee will hand in a written report describing the analysis, why it was chosen for the problem, results, conclusions, etc. Exams will be evaluated on the quality of the analyses and the written report.
-English language usage is not a grading criterion per se, but effective communication is essential.
+During that time, you may refer to books and notes but will not have access to a computer or the Internet.
+At the discretion of the Examination Committee, the Theory portion may include a take-come component. - Applied Statistics and Data Analysis.
+This is a "take-home" exam which you have 4 days to complete.
+You will be presented with 2 or 3 problems, each with a corresponding data set, from which you must choose 1 problem to solve.
+The questions are open-ended, requiring you to analyze the data in some appropriate way and draw conclusions about the scientific question(s) of interest.
+You will hand in a written report detailing the decision you made along the way (for example, which analyses you chose and why), the conclusions you drew, and so forth.
+You will be evaluated on both the quality of the analysis (the choices you made and how well you justified them) and of the written report (organization, etc.; English language usage specifically doesn't need to be a criterion, although reports need to be understandable).